google/badwolf/src/badwolf.org/badwolf/README.md

   "[]"^^type:blob
   "[115 111 109 101 32 114 97 110 100 111 109 32 98 121 116 101 115]"^^type:blob
 ```

+The above representation can also be used to create a literal.

 ## Predicates